 He spent five years appealing the sentence – to the point that his skill at remaining a free man saw satirist João Quadros publish a scathing piece on the state of Portuguese justice (click here).

-But now that he is finally behind bars, authorities in Brazil have been pushing for the case they investigated – and appear to believe is watertight – to be heard on Portuguese soil.
+Now that he is finally behind bars, authorities in Brazil have been pushing for the case they investigated – and appear to believe is watertight – to be heard on Portuguese soil.

 The issue with Mr Lima’s murder charge is that up till now he has never agreed to go to Brazil to face trial, and there is no extradition agreement in place between the two countries.